monty-src/design-patterns/README.md

 - :factory: [Factory Method](./src/factory-method/README.md): is a design pattern that simplifies object creation by providing a centralized place to instantiate different types of objects, making your code more flexible and easier to manage.
 - :factory: [Abstract Factory](./src/abstract-factory/README.md): is a design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+- :house: [Builder](./src/builder/README.md): is a design pattern that separates the construction of a complex object from its representation, allowing the same construction process to create different representations.

 ---